peak-gao/code-notes/React/react-notes-mini-1.md

 - *Do **Not** Fetch Data Here*
     - An asynchronous call to fetch data will not return before the render happens.
 This means the component will render with empty data at least once

+#### componentDidMount
+- invoked immediately after a component is mounted
+- Your component is out there and appears on the screen (mounted), and ready to be used
+    - now you can do all the fun things you couldn’t do when there was no component to play with
+    - do all the setup you couldn’t do without a DOM
+- initialization that requires DOM nodes should go here
+- **Can call setState**: Yes

+##### Use Cases
+- good place to instantiate the network request to get data
+- draw on a <canvas> element that you just rendered
+- initialize a masonry grid layout from a collection of elements
+- add event listeners
+- set up subscriptions